alsalafiyyah/alsalafiyyah.github.io/_posts/2023/2023-07-12-tafsir-surah-al-tawbah-23-24.md

 note: false
 locale: en
 category: [quran, tafsir]
-excerpt: "O you who have believed, do not take your fathers or your brothers as allies if they have preferred disbelief over belief.
+summary: "O you who have believed, do not take your fathers or your brothers as allies if they have preferred disbelief over belief.
 And whoever does so among you - then it is those who are the wrongdoers."
 muftis:
   shaykh:
     - name: Shaykh As-Sa'adi